-As of March 31, 2014 and December 31, 2013 \$3.0 million in borrowings was outstanding on our revolving credit facility with City National Bank.
+As of June 30, 2014 and December 31, 2013 \$3.0 million in borrowings was outstanding on our revolving credit facility with City National Bank.

 On June 3, 2013, we redeemed units from two of our former principals.
 In conjunction with the redemption, we issued promissory notes with an aggregate principal amount of approximately \$5.3 million, and such principal amount is subject to downward adjustment to the extent of any breach by the holder of such note.
 The principal amount of the notes are payable in four equal annual installments on each of June 3, 2014, 2015, 2016 and 2017.
 The principal amount outstanding under these notes bears interest at the U.S. Prime Rate plus 1% in effect at the time payments are due.
+The Company elected not to make the June 3, 2014 payment as the Company is currently assessing the note covenants and whether any reduction to these notes can be made.

-As of March 31, 2014 and December 31, 2013, \$5.3 million and \$5.6 million, respectively, remained outstanding on the notes issued to former principals.
-Accrued but unpaid interest on these notes issued to former principals was approximately \$0.2 million and \$0.1 million as of March 31, 2014 and December 31, 2013, respectively.
+As of June 30, 2014 and December 31, 2013, \$5.3 million and \$5.6 million, respectively, remained outstanding on the notes issued to former principals.
+Accrued but unpaid interest on these notes issued to former principals was approximately \$0.2 million and \$0.1 million as of June 30, 2014 and December 31, 2013, respectively.
 The principal amounts outstanding under these notes bear interest at the U.S. Prime Rate plus 1% in effect at the time payments are due.